Doctors' Trial: Case

 Twenty of the defendants were physicians and three were SS officials (Viktor Brack, Rudolf Brandt, and Wolfram Sievers), all of whom were accused of being involved in Nazi human experimentation and the Aktion T4 programme of involuntary euthanasia.
 The physicians came from a variety of civilian and military backgrounds, and some were members of the SS.
-Other Nazi physicians such as Philipp Bouhler, Ernst-Robert Grawitz, Leonardo Conti, and Enno Lolling had died by suicide, while Josef Mengele, one of the leading Nazi doctors, had evaded capture.
+Other Nazi physicians such as Philipp Bouhler, Ernst-Robert Grawitz, Leonardo Conti, and Enno Lolling had died by suicide.
+Werner Heyde, a chief organiser of the T4 program, would not be captured until 1959, while Josef Mengele, one of the leading Nazi doctors, evaded capture altogether.

 In his opening statement, Taylor summarized the crimes of the defendants."The defendants in this case are charged with murders, tortures, and other atrocities committed in the name of medical science.
 The victims of these crimes numbered in the hundreds of thousands.
 A handful only are still alive; a few of the survivors will appear in this courtroom.
 But most of these miserable victims were slaughtered outright or died in the course of the tortures to which they were subjected.
 For the most part, they are nameless, dead.
 To their murderers, these wretched people were not individuals at all.
 They came in wholesale lots and were treated worse than animals."